mikalmorello/node-api/README.md

  - **/** (root) path will return all of the SEAS courses.
  - **/courses** will return a list of all SEAS course names.
  - **/courses/{courseName}** will return the course object for the specific course.
 The course names can be accessed via the "/courses" endpoint.
- - **/courses/instructor** will return a list of all instructors teaching all SEAS courses.
+ - **/courses/instructor** will return a list of instructors teaching SEAS courses.
- -  **/courses/instructor/{instructorName}**  will return the any course objects taught by the instructor.
+ -  **/courses/instructor/{instructorName}**  will return any courses taught by the instructor / s.
 The instructor names can be accessed via the "/courses/instructor" endpoint.
-This endpoint is unique in that it also allows for partial searches for names, return results of any instructors that contain that partial name.
-For example, 'John Doe' instructed courses will be returned if searched for by "/courses/instructor/Jo".
+This endpoint is unique in that it also allows for partial searches of instructor names.
+For example, 'John Doe' instructed courses will be returned if searched for by "/courses/instructor/Jo", as well as any other instructors whose names begin with "Jo".

 ** endpoint variables are not case sensitive.